rootandall/community-schools-playbook/chapter-7.md

 *	A shared commitment to collaborative leadership and practices creates opportunities for deeper, more trusting relationships between families and school staff and between teachers and administrators.
 These relationships strengthen the school’s ability to work with family and community members to create meaningful learning opportunities for students by bringing the local knowledge of the community into the school.
 These relationships also can help make sure that the supports and services address local needs.
 Deeper collaboration supports improved implementation of the entire strategy.

 *	Opportunities for collaboration and professional learning are key to supporting and retaining teachers.
-These and other elements of community schools can substantially increase teacher recruitment and retention, as well as improve the quality of instruction.
+These and other elements of community schools can substantially increase teacher recruitment and retention, as well as improve the quality of instruction.<sup>[40](#endnotes)</sup>

 #### Useful Facts and Statistics